2021 Touques Airbus AS350B helicopter crash

-On 7 March 2021, a Eurocopter AS350 Écureuil helicopter crashed in the Touques, Calvados, Normandy, France.
+On 7 March 2021, a Eurocopter AS350 Écureuil helicopter crashed in Touques, Calvados, Normandy, France.
 The French politician and billionaire Olivier Dassault and the pilot were killed.

 Aircraft

 The aircraft involved in the accident was a Eurocopter AS350 Écureuil registration F-GIBM.
-It's registered operator was Dolijet, a company of which Dassault was the chairman.
+Its registered operator was Dolijet, a company of which Dassault was the chairman.
 The airframe had over 8,000 flying hours and the most recent Airworthiness certificate had been provided in July 2020.
 On March 5, two days before the crash, the pilot and mechanic noted that the artificial horizon indicator was inoperative.

 Accident

 The accident was investigated by France's air accident investigation bureau the BEA.
 The aircraft was due to take a flight from a private helipad in Touques to another privately owned helipad in Beauvais at a property owned by Dassault.
 The helicopter landing site, chosen the day prior, was restricted by surrounding trees.
 The highest of which was 23 meters.
 Shortly after the engine start up, the aircraft was in hover-flight, then climbed vertically next to these trees before the main rotor struck a tree at around 19 meters.
 At impact the tail boom separated from the aircraft, with 90% of the rivets shearing.
 The impact also led to an overtorque on the main rotor hub, which ripped away the front passenger seats.
 The aircraft yawed whilst flying forward, fell and struck the ground around 50 meters from the take off point.